-Farmers and Fisherman – File your 2021 income tax return (Form 1040 or Form 1040-SR) and pay any tax due.
-However, you have until April 15 (April 19 if you live in Maine or Massachusetts) to file if you paid your 2021 estimated tax by January 18, 2021.
+Farmers and Fisherman – File your 2022 income tax return (Form 1040 or Form 1040-SR) and pay any tax due.
+However, you have until April 18 to file if you paid your 2022 estimated tax by January 17, 2023.

 Health Coverage Reporting – If you are an Applicable Large Employer, provide Form 1095-C, Employer-Provided Health Insurance Offer and Coverage, to full-time employees.
 For all other providers of minimum essential coverage, provide Form 1095-B, Health Coverage, to responsible individuals.

-Copyright © 2022 All materials contained in this document are protected by U.S. and international copyright laws.
+Copyright © 2023 All materials contained in this document are protected by U.S. and international copyright laws.
 All other trade names, trademarks, registered trademarks and service marks are the property of their respective owners.